-Step 1: Get all required permits – Read into the Federal Motor Carrier Safety Administration’s guidelines for both securing and transporting heavy machinery.
+Step 1: Get all required permits – Read into the Federal Motor Carrier Safety Administration’s guidelines for securing and transporting heavy machinery.
 Oversized loads such as wind turbines or road graders may need a special permit for transport.
-Even then, some equipment may still be too tall for certain routes and be unable to pass beneath bridges and power lines.
+Even then, some equipment may still be too tall for certain routes and cannot pass beneath bridges and power lines.
 By securing your permits early, you prevent unneeded delays and avoid liability issues.

 Step 2: Read the manual – The manual from the manufacturer should have sections on preparing such equipment for shipment.
 You may need to disconnect batteries, secure loose parts, or disassemble pieces.

-Step 3: Cover exposed parts – Your shipment will likely be hauled in the open and open to the elements along the journey.
+Step 3: Cover exposed parts – Your shipment will likely be hauled in the open, which means it will be open to the elements along the journey.
 If you fear rain, dirt, wind, snow, heat, or cold, you may need to have specialized protection to prevent damage from overheat, freezing, or rust.